hendikaSatria/registerFormRakamin/README.md

 ### `pushToData(person)`

-- A helper function to add a validated person's data to the `data` array.
+- A function to add a validated person's data to the `data` array.

 ### Asynchronous Validation Function